dconnolly/draft-connolly-tls-mlkem-key-agreement/draft-connolly-tls-mlkem-key-agreement.md

 For the server's share, the `key_exchange` value contains the `ct` output of the corresponding KEM `NamedGroup`'s `Encaps` algorithm.

+For all parameter sets, the server MUST perform the encapsulation key check described in Section 7.2 of {{FIPS203}} on the client's encapsulation key, and abort with an `illegal_parameter` alert if it fails.

+For all parameter sets, the client MUST check if the ciphertext length matches the selected parameter set, and abort with an `illegal_parameter` alert if it fails.

+If ML-KEM decapsulation fails for any other reason, the connection MUST be aborted with an `internal_error` alert.

 ## Shared secret calculation {#construction-shared-secret}

 The shared secret output from the ML-KEM `Encaps` and `Decaps`